 In 1977, the Cedar Springs Academy opened to serve children who were either deaf or blind with additional disabilities.

-In 1984, a relationship was created with 12 local school districts to begin outreach services delivered to their students by the School for the Blind.
-Since that time, outreach services have grown to a statewide division including early intervention, vision and hearing services in the public schools, the deaf-blind project, a braille and large print instructional materials distribution center, a child development center, sign language interpreters, and sign language classes.
+In 1984, a relationship was created with 12 local school districts to begin delivering outreach services to their students through educational staff of the School for the Blind.
+Since that time, outreach services have grown to form a statewide division, including early intervention, vision and hearing services in the public schools, the deaf-blind project, a braille and large print instructional materials distribution center, a child development center, sign language interpreters, and sign language classes.

 In 1985, a home intervention program for pre-school children, from infancy to age 3, was established.
 In 2017, the program was expanded to include 4 and 5 year olds.